VU-BEAM-Lab/GENRE/README.md

 cd ../GENRE_GPU_Double_Precision_Code
 mexcuda GENRE_GPU_double_precision.cu -L/usr/local/cuda-10.0/lib64
 ```

-These commands are similar to the commands that are used for code compilation for Windows OS, but the path to the CUDA toolkit library must also be included.
-Note that mexcuda might find the CUDA toolkit library even if you do not explicitly type out its path.
-In addition, note that there might be differences in your path compared to the one shown above, such as in regards to the version of the CUDA toolkit that is being used.
-The ```-v``` flag can also be included at the end of each mexcuda command to display compilation details.
-If the compilation process is successful, then it will display a success message for each compilation in the command prompt.
-In addition, a compiled MEX-file will appear in each folder.
-The compilation process is important, and it is recommended to recompile any time a different release of MATLAB is utilized.

 ### Troubleshooting
 Before compiling the code, you should first check to see that MATLAB recognizes your GPU card.
 To do so, go to the command prompt and type ```gpuDevice```.
 If successful, the properties of the GPU will be displayed.
 If an error is returned, then possible causes will most likely be related to the graphics driver or the toolkit version that is installed.
 Once the GPU is recognized, the next step is to compile the files that contain the C/CUDA code into MEX-files.
 Assuming the code repository is already on your system,